HDFC ERGO General Insurance Company: History

 In May 2021, Housing Development Finance Corporation (HDFC), entered into a share purchase agreement for the sale of 44,12,000 equity shares of Rs.
 10 each, representing 0.62% of the issued and paid-up share capital of HDFC ERGO, in accordance with the direction of Reserve Bank of India to reduce its shareholding in the latter to 50% or below, and subsequent to this HDFC ERGO would cease to be a subsidiary company of HDFC.

-Technology

-The company’s website features an AI-based chatbot, DIA, designed to respond to customer queries.
-HDFC ERGO General Insurance has also implemented robotic process automation and voice analytics in its operations.
-With these technologies, the company claims to process health insurance in 15 minutes and issues Health and Motor Insurance Policies to customers within 5 minutes through digital platforms.
-A mobile application, the Insurance Portfolio Organiser (IPO) app, has also been built and offers its services based on geo-location.
-The company is aiming to transform itself into an ‘AI-first company’, wherein over 30% of customer service requests are handled by artificial intelligence (AI) and more than 50% of customers are using the digital platform to avail of any service after becoming policyholders.